PruvoNet/loopback-getting-started/README.md

 $ npm install --save cookie-parser
 ```

-Now lets add to the `server/server.js` file, after the setting the `variable` the following:
+Now lets add to the `server/server.js` file, after the setting of the `app` the following:
 ```javascript
 require('loopback-component-passport');
 var cookieParser = require('cookie-parser');